 Parents have a legal duty to provide financial support to their children.
 When they do not live with the child’s other parent, Washington State child support orders ensure the children get the money they need for housing, clothes, food, medical care, and child care.
 In most cases, the court sets Spokane child support based on state laws.

-If you need help obtaining child support or modifying your order in Spokane County or neighboring communities, the knowledgeable lawyers at David J. Crouse & Associates, PLLC are here to help.
+If you need help obtaining child support or modifying your order in Spokane County or neighboring communities, the knowledgeable lawyers at Crouse Erickson are here to help.
 We can analyze your case, answer your questions, and fight for the money you need to support your child.
 Call our office today at (509) 624-1380 to learn more.